 At the time of exemplary designation, PEC was funded under LEAA's Impact Cities Program and focused on diverting youth with relatively serious offenses from training school incarceration.
-Currently, PEC also accepts youth referred through the Juvenile.
-Court's status offenders diversion program.
+Currently, PEC also accepts youth referred through the Juvenile Court's status offenders diversion program.
 All referrals to PEC must be certified by the State as having behavioral disorders or learning disabilities.
+PEC can accommodate 75 youths in its educational program.

-PEC's program allows most youths to remain in their homes while participating in intensive education and counseling in an "alternative school" setting.
-Teams of professionally trained counselors, educators, and social workers devise an individual program for each child, who "graduates" when
+PEC's program allows most youths to remain in their homes while participating in intensive education and counseling in an